 Not too terribly long ago the answer to the question "What turkey should I buy" was "whatever they're selling at the store."

-Now, thankfully, Thanksgiving cooks have choices—a lot of choices.
+Now, thankfully, holiday cooks have choices—a lot of choices.
 Some may say too many choices.
 So be gone dried-out breast meat, under-cooked thighs, and meat so tasteless you simply think of it as "protein" in desperate need of gravy.
 Delicious, flavorful, juicy turkeys raised with care by local growers await you.
 You’ll support local farmers and end up with a tastier, fresher bird, whether it's for Tuesday night supper or a holiday feast.
 Heritage, pastured, organic, natural—find out what these terms mean so you can figure out what kind of turkey will grace your table this year.

 Fresh vs. Frozen

 The actual difference is fairly obvious—frozen turkeys have been frozen and when you buy them as such you need to factor in thawing time.
 Thawing a big bird can take several days since turkeys can only safely be thawed in the fridge.
 When buying not-frozen turkeys, make sure they are actually "fresh" and not "previously frozen" and then thawed at the store, if that's important to you.

 Most people won't be able to tell much of a difference between fresh or frozen birds once they're cooked, although some side-by-side comparisons of otherwise similar birds find the fresh birds are juicier and more tender.
 That said, with modern freezing methods that reduce moisture loss, the type of turkey and how's it's cooked is more important.